Timing is everything, especially when it comes to retirement.

 Your benefit factor is the percentage of pay you’re entitled to for each year of service credit based on your age at retirement.
 It’s based on the retirement formula contracted by your employer.

-Once you reach your eligible retirement age, your benefit factor increases with each quarter year of age (or every three months based on your birthday) until you retire.
-This is what’s known as your “birthday quarter.”
+Once you reach your eligible retirement age, your benefit factor increases with each quarter year of age until you retire.

 For example, if your birthday is March 10, your birthday quarters are: